Contingencyplana/making_friends_0/planning/main_focuses.md

-# Main Focuses of Friends — Making Friends AI

-This scroll defines the **two great thrusts** of Making Friends AI:
-the balance of Igor’s Planning and Ivy’s Making,
-each holding half the world in their command.

 ---
 ## 1. Purpose
 - Clarify the **main thrust** of each Great Chair.
 - Establish the **supporting thrusts** that maintain balance.
 - Preserve symmetry between the **North Pole (Planning)** and **South Pole (Whitecoat)**.
 ---

 ## 2. Igor, the Great Planner (North Pole)